eranzaksh/argocd/README.md

    - Exposes the web application via an AWS Load Balancer.
 5. **ArgoCD UI**:
    - Accessible using the DuckDNS-hosted domain for deployment visibility.
+6. **Grafana Dashboard**:
+   - Accessible using the DuckDNS-hosted domain

 ## Accessing the ArgoCD Web UI
 - Hostname: Configured using **DuckDNS**.